Colony at the Peninsula

 No analysis available

-I searched the remarks for explicit owner-occupancy indicators such as a percentage, "majority owner occupied," or "highly owner occupied," but found nothing.
-Because the remarks do not provide any owner-occupancy mix, this remains unknown from the public listing text.
+I searched for owner-occupancy indicators such as a percentage, "majority owner occupied," or "highly owner occupied," but found none.
+The remarks focus on amenities, upgrades, security, and location rather than ownership composition, so the percentage remains unknown.

-The public remarks directly and repeatedly confirm that the building has two elevators, matching the current building context.
-I looked for any contradictory elevator count or references to multiple/four elevators and found none.
+The public remarks directly confirm that this building has two elevators, matching the current building context.
+I found repeated explicit references to two elevators, so this is high confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.